TFT LCD: Advanced super view (ASV)

 Advanced super view, also called axially symmetric vertical alignment was developed by Sharp.
 It is a VA mode where liquid crystal molecules orient perpendicular to the substrates in the off state.
 The bottom sub-pixel has continuously covered electrodes, while the upper one has a smaller area electrode in the center of the subpixel.

 When the field is on, the liquid crystal molecules start to tilt towards the center of the sub-pixels because of the electric field; as a result, a continuous pinwheel alignment (CPA) is formed; the azimuthal angle rotates 360 degrees continuously resulting in an excellent viewing angle.
 The ASV mode is also called CPA mode.

-Plane line switching (PLS)
+Plane-to-line switching (PLS)

 A technology developed by Samsung is Super PLS, which bears similarities to IPS panels, has wider viewing angles, better image quality, increased brightness, and lower production costs.
 PLS technology debuted in the PC display market with the release of the Samsung S27A850 and S24A850 monitors in September 2011.